CareThru

 Scattered information

-Notes in texts, meds on the fridge, dates spread across three different calendars.
+Notes in texts, medications on the fridge, appointments across multiple calendars.

 Medication anxiety